Sand Pits for Dogs – Common Mistakes and How to Avoid them

 It is possible to ‘clean’ the sand with vinegar solution, bleach solutions or using various other sanitising methods.
 Given the volume of sand you are dealing with, and the processes required to do an effective job, it’s more economical to simply remove the old sand, spray the pit area with vinegar solution and add new sand.

-Sand Pit Design and Maintenance Tips For a Dog Field
+Sand Pit Design and Maintenance Tips For a Dog Field:

 We hope you’ve found that useful!
-Sand pits are very popular and a well designed one will be a great enrichment activity for your canine visitors.
+Sandpits are very popular and a well-designed one will be a great enrichment activity for your canine visitors.

 If you are setting up a dog field, or thinking about it and would like support, please take a look at our consultancy services.
-We’ll help you avoid costly mistakes and make good design choices that will not only help with your planning application but ensure that your field is user friendly for a wide variety of customers.
-Find out more below or email hannah@britishdogfields.com to find out how we can help.
+We’ll help you avoid costly mistakes and make good design choices that will not only help with your planning application but ensure that your field is user-friendly for a wide variety of customers.
+Find out more below or email hannah@britishdogfields.org to find out how we can help.

 error: Content is protected !!